English

 Revoking access

 Admin → Federation → find the row → Revoke.
 The row goes grey.
 Any future request from that kid gets a 401 response.
-No coordination with the peer is needed — their calls simply start failing immediately.
+No coordination with the peer is needed; their calls start failing immediately.

 To reduce scope without full revocation, remove individual subgraphs from the kid in the Manage scope panel.